MobileSal: Extremely Efficient RGB-D Salient Object Detection: Conclusion

 \section{Conclusion}

 We propose a new method, \methodname, which aims at efficient RGB-D SOD.
 Unlike other accurate RGB-D SOD methods, we are the first to shed light upon efficient RGB-D SOD by proposing an extremely efficient network \methodname~with a speed of 450fps.
 With less powerful features provided by the mobile backbone network, we propose the implicit depth restoration (IDR) technique to strengthen the less powerful features learned by mobile backbone networks.
 We perform ablation study for the proposed techniques in \methodname~and demonstrate their effectiveness.
-We conduct experimental comparisons with \sArt methods on seven popular benchmarks.
+We conduct experimental comparisons with \sArt methods on six popular benchmarks.
 The results show that \methodname~performs favorably against \sArt methods, with fewer parameters and much faster speed.
 In terms of CPU inference time, our method is 15$\sim$150$\times$ faster.
 Our method can serve as a strong baseline for future efficient RGB-D SOD research.
+For future research, we plan to extend our work via pyramid pooling transformer \cite{wu2021p2t} for better performance.